gentleiyke/uk-property-price-tableau-dashboard/README.md

 ### Collaborations
-Reach out to me using my contact below for gigs and collaborations. ikemefulaoriaku@gmail.com | (https://www.linkedin.com/in/gentleiyke/)
+Reach out to me using my contact below for gigs and collaborations.

+ikemefulaoriaku@gmail.com | (https://www.linkedin.com/in/gentleiyke/)

 ### Acknowledgements
 HM Land Registry: For providing the data that made this analysis possible.

-Tableau Community: For continuous support and resources.

-Explore the dynamics of the England and Wales property market and uncover insights that can shape your understanding of the real estate landscape!